jjueco/keras-yolo3/README.md

 The purpose of config_5.json file is to specify model settings and to load our trained model weights using the three MHK and hydropower underwater video datasets that we described earlier.

+The input following "-i" can be either an image, a folder of images, or a video.
+If you video format is not supported, try to convert the video to mp4.

 If the detection results are good, congratulations!

 If the detection results are bad, you may want to re-train the model on your dataset.
 To do this, follow the next steps.